Wintellect/MSLearn/Introduction to Git/includes/08-branching-and-merging.md

 Switched to branch 'add-style'
 ```

-Throw-away branch names are  [*MISSING SOMETHING HERE? --ES*]
+Throw-away branch names are  [*MISSING SOMETHING HERE? --ES*].
 The `git branch` command creates the branch, starting with the current HEAD.
 The `git checkout` command switches to the new branch.

 We already encountered `checkout` as a way of replacing files in the working tree by getting it from the index.
 You can also specify a commit to take the files from [MISSING TEXT HERE], in which case both the index and the working tree are updated.
 With no paths at the end of the argument list, `checkout` updates *everything* in the working tree and the index to match the specified commit, in this case the head of the branch.